Achilles Tendon Tear/Repair

 Tendons are soft tissues connecting muscles to bone.
 The Achilles tendon is the longest tendon in the body and is present behind the ankle, joining the calf muscles with the heel bone.
 Contraction of the calf muscle tightens the Achilles tendon and pulls the heel, enabling foot and toe movements necessary for walking, running and jumping.

-The achilles tendon is often injured during sports resulting in swelling and pain, a condition called tendonitis.
-In some cases, severe injury results in a tear or rupture of the Achilles tendon requiring immediate medical attention.
+The achilles tendon is often injured during sports resulting in swelling and pain, a condition called tendonitis, as well as other achilles tendon problems.
+In some cases, severe injury results in a tear or rupture of the Achilles tendon requiring immediate medical attention for tendon injury treatment.